Devsaci/ecomm_ahmedbbdo_v1/README.md

 ## Getting Started

 .
 ├── android          - It contains files required to run the application on an Android platform.
 ├── assets           - It contains all images and fonts of your application.
 ├── ios              - It contains files required to run the application on an iOS platform.
 ├── lib              - Most important folder in the application, used to write most of the Dart code..
     ├── main.dart         - Starting point of the application
     ├── core
     │   ├── widgets
     |   ├── di            - .................................
     |   ├── helper        - .................................
     |   ├── network       - .................................
     |   ├── routing       - .................................
     │   ├── constants     - It contains static constant class file │   └── utils         - It contains common files and utilities of the application ├── feature           - It contains widgets of the screens
     |   ├── Auth
     |   ├── home          - It contains all the routes of the application
-    └── theme                  - It contains app theme and decoration classes └──                        - It contains all custom widget classes
+    └── theme             - It contains app theme and decoration classes
+    |──                   - It contains all custom widget classes.

+## packages

+flutter_screenutil.

 1. 57* Introduction.
 2. 58* App Router and Splash screen.